-A company wishing to construct or significantly alter a mine site must apply for approval.
+A company wishing to construct or significantly alter a pollutant control facility must apply for approval.

-Receiving approval to construct, install, alter or extend a pollutant control facility allows an owner or operator to reduce potential harm from environmental contamination when establishing a mining operation.
+Receiving approval to construct, install, alter or extend a pollutant control facility allows an owner or operator to reduce potential harm from environmental contamination when establishing a pollutant control facility.

 No person shall cause or permit the construction, installation, alteration or extension of any pollutant control facility unless the person first obtains approval to do so.
 A person who desires to construct, install, alter or extend a pollutant control facility shall apply in writing for approval to do so.

 All information should be submitted through Environment Business Services document submission process, or through the assigned Environmental Protection Officer.

 The application must include the following information and material:

 - A statement of the nature of the wildlife, fisheries, air, water resources, soil and hydrogeology in the area of the facility;